Exploring the Mystery – Verse One of the Tao Te Ching

 Tao Te Ching translates roughly as “the way of integrity,” – says Damien Walter of The Guardian.
 “It means to be at peace, aligned with your thoughts, your life, and the world.”

 The Tao Te Ching comprises 81 verses that provide insights into living in harmony with life.
-The original writing has been translated 1000’s of times by different masters, making it the second most printed book in the world.
-As in Wayne Dyer’s description above, it’s also referred to as The Way and The Middle Way.
+The original writing has been translated thousands of times by different masters, making it the second-most-printed book in the world.
+As in Wayne Dyer’s description above, it’s also called The Way and The Middle Way.

 A Core Teaching of Verse One of The Tao Te Ching: